caseycs/graphcms-caching-proxy/README.md

 So be prepared that your application will render pages way slower and also for random downtime for 30 minutes or sometimes an hour, while using it on your homepage.

-My solution is to run caching proxy, which will be an endpoint for production application and will provide speed and stability.
+My solution is to run caching proxy using nginx+lua, which will be an endpoint for production application and will provide speed and stability.
 Together with purging the cache via webhooks on any content modification, it should help a lot.